The Nest

 Most of the time, it makes sense to get an agent who’s amenable to co-broking—even if you are not sure that the person who will buy your property will have an agent.

-The reason is simple: it ensures that your agent or broker will act on your behalf, even when less money is on the table.
+The reason is simple: it ensures that your agent or broker will act on your behalf, even when less money is available.

 A good agent is an agent that will get your home off the market fast for a reasonable price.
 Co-broking shows they are willing to work with others, even when it doesn’t mean perks for their bottom line.
 And what that means for you is a real estate agent who’s more transparent about what they do on your behalf.